Skip to main content

 });

-Let's use this 'authentication' token to manipulate the data that we return to our users - here's our final route setup:
+Let’s use this authentication token to control the data we return.
+Here’s the final route setup:

 app